osohq/oso/docs/content/any/reference/tooling/ide/telemetry.md

 ## VSCode

-The VSCode extension collects non-identifiable telemetry data that we use to improve Oso.
+The VSCode extension collects **non-identifiable** telemetry data that we use to improve Oso.
+We collect data into un-timestamped batches instead of sending it on every policy load since we care about aggregate statistics; not tracking your personal development behavior. **We will never sell this data**.

 | Data collected | Link to code | Purpose |
 | -------------- | ------------ | ------- |